 Abingdon’s Twin Towns

-Lucca in Tuscany is another beautiful walled town and the birthplace of Puccini, among others.
-It is also famous for its olive oil.
-It has an extensive printing industry, and therefore a shared interest in paper with Schongau.
+Situated in Tuscany, Lucca is another beautiful walled town and the birthplace of Puccini, among others.
+It is famous for its olive oil and has an extensive printing industry, and therefore a shared interest in paper products with Schongau.

-Please find a link to the Abingdon and District Twin Towns Society website here: http://www.abingdonandvaletwinning.org.uk/
+You can find a link to the Abingdon and District Twin Towns Society website here.